raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ### IPLD memory model

 IPLD is the data model of Filecoin.
-Actors can be construed as logic that receives an input IPLD graph, performs computation, and (optionally) mutates the IPLD graph by saving an alternative root in the actor's state.
+Actors can be construed as logic that receives an input IPLD graph, performs computation, and returns a new IPLD graph (which is persisted by saving the root CID of the new graph in the actor's state).

 All state will be stored and retrieved as IPLD.
 The state store lives on the node side, and it is exposed to the FVM via an Extern.
 This is important as the VM itself needs to understand the IPLD so we can do garbage collection, etc.

-IPLD codecs will be defined as WASM libraries, imported through the WASM import system.
-Ideally, ADLs and selectors would be implemented in the same way.

 The FVM must guarantee that actors can only access data that is in their state tree.
 This is done through the maintenance of an "accessible set" inside the